 - Specialised degrees are gaining more momentum in colleges and Universities.
 As more and more students are opting for industry focused qualifications, the demand for specialised sector specific degrees are picking up.

 - With increasing internet penetration, trend of online learning and investments in online learning is increasing.
 Through corporate partnerships, vocational training companies are training college pass outs with both soft and hard skills required by their corporate partners.
-In April 2018, National Programme on Technology Enhanced Learning (NPTEL) and Intern Shala signed a Memorandum of Understanding (MoU) to provide internships in over 1,800 colleges in India.

 - Indian Education sector is witnessing Increasing interest from PE/ VC firms for investments.
 During 2017, 18 merger and acquisition deals worth US$ 49 million has been finalized in Education sector.